arunkumar9t2/arunkumar.dev/_posts/2019-12-28-introducing-scabbard-a-tool-to-visualize-dagger-2-dependency-graphs.md

 ### Cheat sheet

-Below is the example `AppComponent` used as a base for building graph and its attributes (please `open in new tab` for better quality).
+Below is the example `AppComponent` used as a base for building graph and its attributes (please `Open in new tab` for better quality).
 There is a plan to provide a better detailed cheat sheet to help in understanding the graph better, contributions welcome!

 {% include images_center.html url="https://github.com/arunkumar9t2/scabbard/raw/master/docs/images/temp-cheat-sheat.png" %}